gpaux/Mediana/CaseStudy06.md

                           case.study6.sim.parameters)
 {% endhighlight %}

-## Summary of results and reporting
+## Generate a Simulation Report

-This case study will also illustrate how to customize the Word-based report, by defining sections and subsections.
+This case study will also illustrate the process of customizing a Word-based simulation report.
+This can be accomplished by defining custom sections and subsections to provide a structured summary of the complex set of simulation results.

-### Reporting
+### Create a Customized Simulation Report

-#### Presentation Model
+#### Define a Presentation Model

-Several presentation models will be used in order to customize the report:
+Several presentation models will be used produce customized simulation reports:

-- A report without subsections,
+- A report without subsections.

-- A report with subsections,
+- A report with subsections.

 - A report with combined sections.

-A default `PresentationModel` object (`case.study6.presentation.model.default`) will firstly be created, to specify the related objects that do not change between each presentation model.
-The information about the project (`Project` object), the sorting of the table (`Table` object) and the specification of the customized labels (`CustomLabel` objects) are included in this object.
+First of all, a default `PresentationModel` object (`case.study6.presentation.model.default`) will  be created.
+This object will include the common components of the report that are shared across the presentation models.
+The project information (`Project` object), sorting options in summary tables (`Table` object) and specification of custom labels (`CustomLabel` objects) are included in this object:

 {% highlight R %}
 case.study6.presentation.model.default = PresentationModel() +